-If there is no active chapter in your region and you wish to be notified of meetings organized by a nearby chapter, call the Tennessee Craft office at 615.736.7600 and ask that your name be added to their mailing list.
+If there is no active chapter in your region and you wish to be notified of meetings organized by a nearby chapter, call Trish Tallon-Blanchard at the Tennessee Craft office 615.736.7600.

-If you have an interest in activating a chapter in your region, call the Tennessee Craft office at 615.736.7600.
+If you have an interest in activating a chapter in your region, call Trish Tallon-Blanchard at the Tennessee Craft office 615.736.7600.